Acornsgrow/hitnmiss/README.md

 Secondly, it centralizes/standardizes access to the cache rather than having code spread across your app duplicating key generation and access.
-Third, it provides clean separation between the cache persistance layer and the business representation.
+Third, it provides clean separation between the cache persistence layer and the business representation.

 ###  Set a Repositories Cache Driver